August 2009

 rejoining the concert band, but ended up

-being invited into the Scarborough Teachers' Choir, who were short of
+being invited into the Scarborough Teachers' Choir run by Sheila

 sing in